rileyjson/Cheetah-Sign/Documentation/Development.md

 ## Overview

-This project is run with a node.js web server and is fully Dockerized.
+This project uses a Node.js backend and is fully containerized with Docker.
+You can run the environment with a single command using Docker Compose, or right-clicking the Docker Compose file with the VS Code Docker Extension.
 This documentation will go over the replication of the development environment using Docker.
-We were provided with a template that already had the Postgres database and API Dockerized, but we had to Dockerize the frontend ourselves.

-This documentation goes through setting up your development enviroment on Windows, but it should be the same for MacOS.
-If any problems occur during this process you can email riley.jamison@bsu.edu for assistance.
+If any problems occur during this process you can email rileyjamison2001@gmail.com for assistance.

 ## Prerequisites